 Q: How long does it take to get duplicate cards processed?

 Q: How long does it take to process an amendment to a CDIB?

 Q. How can I get one of the new Cherokee Nation photo ID cards?

 A. You may visit the main CN Registration office in Tahlequah Monday through Friday during regular business hours.
 Please bring your paper blue card and CDIB with you, along with another form of photo ID.
 Children under 18 without a photo ID can receive a CN Photo ID with parental consent.
 You can also receive a photo ID from Registration during some community and at-large events if staff is available.
 Please check with your local Tribal Council member or at-large community group leadership for upcoming events.

-Q. Can I just send you a photo in the mail and have you make a photo ID for me?
+Q. Can I just send you a photo and signature in the mail and have you make a photo ID for me?

 A. You must have your photo taken in person using the system that creates the ID cards.
 We regret that we are unable to process CN Photo ID cards by mail.

 Q. Is the new Cherokee Nation Photo ID mandatory?
 What if I can't get to Tahlequah or another location to get one?